The Hydrostatic Mass Bias and the $\sigma_8$ Tension: A Multi-Probe Forecast for Stage-IV/V Surveys: Results Summary

 In summary, tomographic cross-correlations between CMB and optical surveys will transform cluster cosmology.
 SO + LSST tomography leads with {0.98\% $b_{\rm HSE}$ precision}, CMB-S4 + LSST balances sensitivity and accessibility, and CMB-S4 + CSST provides a viable alternative with space-based advantages.
-The varying but substantial tomography gains ({28.7--79.7\%}) underscore redshift binning as a foundational tool for breaking degeneracies, paving the way for a new era of precision in structure formation and cosmological parameter inference.